owncloud-archive/documentation/admin_manual/configuration/user/user_roles.rst

 - Has no file ownership (ownership of uploaded/created files is directed to sharer).
 - Has no use of clients.
 - Quota is that of the sharer.
-- Permissions are those granted by the sharer for specific content, e.g., *view-only*, *edit*, and *no file listing*.
+- Permissions are those granted by the sharer for specific content, e.g., *view-only*, *edit*, and *File Drop*.
 - Can only use file and viewer apps, such as `PDF Viewer <https://marketplace.owncloud.com/apps/files_pdfviewer>`_ and `Collabora Online <https://marketplace.owncloud.com/apps/richdocuments>`_.

 Guest